FAQ

 While the right grid is dependent on the application, we can offer up our most often selected grids.

 As a whole, 40 degree grids are the most popular choice, offering a balance between controlling light spill and maintaining a good level of light output.
-These offer the ability to prevent unwanted light soill with a healthy area of coverage.
+These offer the ability to prevent unwanted light spill with a healthy area of coverage.

 Many of our rental customers include a 60 degree grid in addition to a 40 degree as part of their rental kits.
 This provides the widest beam angle, but maintains a good level of control over the coverage area.
 We also see many rental kits including both a 30º and 60º grid as well.

-The majority of lightbanks offered by Chimera feature the ability to accept a grid.
+The majority of Lightbanks offered by Chimera feature the ability to accept a grid.
 This includes:

 Super Pro X